ocaml-sf/learn-ocaml/docs/tutorials/step-8.md

     [%ty : peano -> bool ] "even"
     [ Z ; S(Z) ; S(S(Z)) ]
 ```
 Remember that **Test_lib** internally requires a user-defined sampler `sample_peano : unit -> peano` to generate value of type `peano`.
 This sampler has to be present in the toplevel environment -- and not in a module -- in order to be found by the introspection primitives during grading.
-Therefore, we define this sampler in a file starting by the annotation `@included`.
+Therefore, we define this sampler in a file starting with the annotation `@included`.
 - **samples.ml**:
 ```ocaml
 @included